 Greenroads Version: v1.5

 The City of Bellingham installed 9 raingardens (bioretention facilities) on East Champion Street right in the center of downtown Bellingham, and upgraded pedestrian safety and accessibility with bulb-outs at 2 other select crossings.
-East Champion Street is a part of a one-way couple with another project in the CBD Raingardens Certification Program, East Magnolia Street.
+East Champion Street is a part of a one-way couple with another project in the Bellingham Raingardens Certification Program, East Magnolia Street.

 Over the next 20 years, the Project will: